serena-mower23/pillarApp/pillar_app/README.md

-# PillarAppTest
+# PillarApp

-A new Flutter project.

-## Getting Started

-FlutterFlow projects are built to run on the Flutter _stable_ release.
+This is the Flutter application built using FlutterFlow for the Pillar MQP 23-24.